 The antianabolic action of the tetracyclines may cause an increase in BUN.
 Studies to date indicate that this does not occur with the use of doxycycline in patients with impaired renal function.

 Photosensitivity manifested by an exaggerated sunburn reaction has been observed in some individuals taking tetracyclines.
 Patients apt to be exposed to direct sunlight or ultraviolet light should be advised that this reaction can occur with tetracycline drugs, and treatment should be discontinued at the first evidence of skin erythema.

 As with other antibacterial preparations, use of this drug may result in overgrowth of non-susceptible organisms, including fungi.
-If superinfection occurs, doxycycline should be discontinued and appropriate therapy instituted.
+If superinfection occurs, Doxycycline Monohydrate should be discontinued and appropriate therapy instituted.

-Intracranial hypertension (IH, pseudotumor cerebri) has been associated with the use of tetracyclines including doxycycline.
+Intracranial hypertension (IH, pseudotumor cerebri) has been associated with the use of tetracyclines including Doxycycline Monohydrate.
 Clinical manifestations of IH include headache, blurred vision, diplopia, and vision loss; papilledema can be found on fundoscopy.
 Women of childbearing age who are overweight or have a history of IH are at greater risk for developing tetracycline associated IH.
-Concomitant use of isotretinoin and doxycycline should be avoided because isotretinoin is also known to cause pseudotumor cerebri.
+Concomitant use of isotretinoin and Doxycycline Monohydrate should be avoided because isotretinoin is also known to cause pseudotumor cerebri.